github4vj/Docs/README.md

-# I am collecting the Opensource tools which can help the build a better infra
+# I am collecting the Opensource tools which can help to build a better infra and application